Mrmongoose64/learningJournal2024/README.md

 ## 2024-11-26

-I finished the randomised sound effect system using the features available on a newer Unity version, and completed my tutorial for it.
-I'll add it to my prototype last in order to prevent any issues with upgrading and downgrading my project.
+I changed my mind on making a randomised sound effect system in a newer version.
+Instead, I worked in the same version as my other tutorials and managed to create something that achieves a similar effect.
+There were initially some minor audio issues when making small movements, but I was able to fix these by only stopping the audio playback when the scene was silent.

 ## 2024-12-03